subomi/articles-dump/articles/building-testing-and-deploying-google-cloud-functions-with-ruby/article.md

     bundle install
     ```

-3. Create your functions source file - `app.rb`
+3. Create your functions source file—`app.rb`.

     Generally, different hosting environments allow you specify a different file where your functions are written.
 Google Cloud Functions, however, requires it to be `app.rb` in the root of your project directory.
 Now, we're ready to write our function.